 The Moors saved themselves a lot of time and expense by pinching stone from the Roman theatre below the Alcazaba.
 Yes, inevitably the Romans were here too, making Málaga one of their most important cities in Spain.

 You can stroll around the ruins of the theatre, and take a peek at where the Romans made garum – a fermented fish sauce that was a big Málaga export at the time.
-By all accounts, it stank just as you’d expect fermented anchovies to stink, but apparently the Romans couldn’t get enough of the stuff.
+By all accounts, it stank just the way you’d expect fermented anchovies to stink, but apparently the Romans couldn’t get enough of the stuff.

 The Alcazaba itself is well worth a wander, through typical Moorish patios with tinkling water fountains draped with jasmine and bougainvillea.

 It may lack the ostentation and luxury of the Alhambra, but there are wonderful views over the city.
-Tip: for a great view of both the castle and alcazaba, try the restaurant/bar in the Museo de Málaga in the Palacio La Aduana – it has a great terrace.

 Paseo del Parque

 Look down from the Alcazaba towards the port and you can’t miss the Paseo del Parque, a great slab of green near the waterfront.
-It’s a huge botanic garden, built partly by the Larios family (them again) and it’s one of the biggest open-air tropical gardens anywhere in Europe.
+It’s a huge botanic garden, built partly by the Larios family (them again!) and it’s one of the biggest open-air tropical gardens anywhere in Europe.

 It’s Málaga’s green lung and well worth a shady stroll in the heat of the day.
 The only drawback is that it’s flanked on both sides by multiple lanes of roaring traffic, which isolate it from the elegant buildings of the Ayuntamiento, the University and Palacio de La Aduana, and from the waterfront itself.